Assessing a Child's Development & Referring to a Regional Center

 Providing Ongoing Services to a Child who Receives Regional Center Services

-A DCFS Regional Center Section will work closely with the RCs, to ensure coordinated services to a child with developmental disability.
+Upon request from a CSW, the DCFS Regional Center Support Unit will work closely with the RCs, to ensure coordinated services for a child with a developmental delay or disability.

 CSW Responsibilities

-7. Maintain regular contact with the RC and collaborate with the ERH/DSDM and caregiver to ensure that the child is receiving appropriate services.
+1. Maintain regular contact with the RC Service Coordinator (SC) and collaborate with the ERH/DSDM and caregiver to ensure that the child is receiving appropriate services.

-• If possible, attend all IFSP and IPP meetings and obtain current copy of the IFSP or IPP.
+• If possible, attend all IFSP and IPP meetings, obtain current copies of the IFSP or IPP, and invite the RC SC to CFTMs.

-8. In the event a disagreement arises with the Regional Center regarding the services provided to the child, consult with the DCFS Regional Center Section.
+2. In the event a disagreement arises with the Regional Center regarding the services provided to the child, consult with the DCFS Regional Center Support Unit.

-10. Document in the court report a summary of the diagnosis, RC eligibility date, resources and services the child receives from the Regional Center and whether the child has benefited from these services.
+5. Document in the court report a summary of the diagnosis, RC eligibility date, resources and services the child receives from the Regional Center and their progress.
 Include who the ERH and/or DSDM is/are for the child.

 SCSW Responsibilities

-1. Determine, after consultation with the CSW, if a consultation with the DCFS Regional Center Section is necessary to address any issues pertaining to the needs of a child who has or may have a developmental disability.
+1. Determine, after consultation with the CSW, if a consultation with the DCFS Regional Center Support Unit is necessary to address any issues pertaining to the needs of a child who has or may have a developmental disability.

 APPROVALS